-Surveys are one of the tools medical device manufacturers can use to collect data for Post-Market Clinical Follow-Up (PMCF).
+PMCF Surveys is one of the tools medical device manufacturers can use to collect data for Post-Market Clinical Follow-Up (PMCF).
 But a PMCF survey under the MDR is not like a traditional survey.
 As a sponsor, you need to ensure that the methods and data will pass the scrutiny of the Notified Bodies.
 This blog will present advice and guidance on how to conduct a successful PMCF Survey, based on success stories from MedTech companies that use SMART-TRIAL for that purpose.

-If your PMCF plan is to pass the scrutiny of Notified Bodies, it must contain justification (clinical and statistical) of the sample size.
+If your PMCF study design is to pass the scrutiny of Notified Bodies, it must contain justification (clinical and statistical) of the sample size.
 If you include too few or too many participants in your PMCF survey it will affect the accuracy and relevance of the results.
 As such, it will impact the usability of the data for the PMCF Evaluation report and regulatory compliance.

 To calculate the appropriate sample size for your PMCF survey, you need to have knowledge of the expected results.
 This is used to determine how the study should be conducted, what data should be collected, and how its results should be analyzed (and statistically tested).

 There are multiple techniques to determine the sample size for clinical studies and surveys, but they all have one thing in common: to find the smallest sample size necessary to detect a clinically relevant effect or difference.
-Commonly, this is done by using mathematical equations derived from statistical tests, where you define and make assumptions on inputs that mirror your study goal, design, and clinical outcomes of interest, to calculate the appropriate sample size.
+Commonly, this is done by using mathematical equations derived from statistical tests, where you define and make assumptions on inputs that mirror your PMCF study goal, design, and clinical outcomes of interest, to calculate the appropriate sample size.

 There’s a variety of validated questionnaires (or scales) available which can be used to gather data on different research topics.
 Validated questionnaires are especially useful when you need to gather data for regulatory purposes because they are scientifically tested.
-This means that the results from those questionnaires can provide reliable information on the topic of interest if - applied correctly.
+This means that the results from those questionnaires can provide reliable information on the topic of interest - if applied correctly.
 In addition, it also simplifies the justification of your data collection method, to why you are asking specific questions.

-From our experience, creating custom questionnaires and forms to use in a PMCF or clinical investigational context, often returns a more complex dataset.
+From our experience, creating custom questionnaires and forms to use in a PMCF survey or clinical investigational context, often returns a more complex dataset.
 This is another reason why standardized questionnaires are helpful.
 Because they provide sponsors with a structured dataset that is easy to analyze.
 It minimizes the need to clean data or merge open-ended or text-based answers.
 In the end it can save a great amount of time.

-With that said, we have to acknowledge that sponsors always need to define some custom questionnaires to use, as PMCF will require device-specific data, which can be difficult to collect by solely using standardized questionnaires.
+With that said, we have to acknowledge that sponsors always need to define some custom questionnaires to use, as a PMCF survey will require device-specific data, which can be difficult to collect by solely using standardized questionnaires.
 PMCF teams should follow the principles behind a well-designed eCRF and use the SMART-TRIAL eCRF template as a structure for designing all questionnaires for the PMCF survey.

 One of the critical quality requirements for both Clinical Investigations and PMCF under the MDR is compliance with GCP.
-To ensure that the data collected in a PMCF survey complies with the quality standards of the MDR, sponsors have to use solutions that can fulfil the ISO14155 requirements on electronic data capture.
+To ensure that the data collected in a PMCF survey complies with the quality standards of the EU MDR, sponsors have to use solutions that can fulfil the ISO14155 requirements on electronic data capture.

 This means that if you use survey software that does not comply with ISO14155, you risk not being able to use the PMCF survey data in your clinical evaluation report.
 Which then can potentially lead to a loss of CE mark.

-Make sure to evaluate the survey software solution correctly, and ensure that you can
+Make sure to evaluate the survey software solution correctly, and ensure that you can:

 Traditional survey software is used to gather information from a specific user at a single time point.
-This is helpful if the data you are collecting is limited in size, complexity, and you already know who you are going to survey.
-But when it comes to PMCF, gathering data on clinical performance and safety is a bit tricky.
+This is helpful if the data you are collecting is limited in size, complexity and you already know who you are going to survey.
+But when it comes to PMCF surveys, gathering data on clinical performance and safety is a bit tricky.
 Especially because you do not always know who your survey participants are.
 Additionally, clinical data often requires information to be collected on multiple clinical cases, and not necessarily the survey participant himself.
-This might, for example, require the same physician to participate in the same survey, multiple times.
+This might, for example, require the same physician to participate in the same PMCF survey, multiple times.

 Traditional survey software is not designed to accommodate that the respondents might have to participate more than once in a survey, which can place a limit on the data collection possibilities.
 MedTech clinical teams also tend to request more information than originally anticipated, which often results in larger datasets.
 This means that if you’re going to request data on multiple cases via a survey, you need to evaluate the possibility of splitting it up into smaller phases or initiate the request for data collection in other ways.
-Else, you will risk not collecting any data at all, because you’re placing too much work on your participants.
+Else, you will risk not collecting any PMCF data at all, because you’re placing too much work on your participants.

 Lastly, it’s not always possible to gather a list of emails of potential participants beforehand.
 Often you have distributors or other actors that cannot provide you with such information beforehand, due to e.g. GDPR.
 So, in order to collect any data, you need to be able to provide “ad-hoc” access to your survey as well.